Here you’ll find the answers to our most commonly asked questions.

 Both the monitoring and receiving phone need a reliable internet connection, otherwise the app cannot send/receive alarms or video.
 We recommend a mobile phone plan, as it is generally more reliable than WiFi.

-Foal App supports both Apple iOS and Google Android devices, however we recommend Android devices for monitoring.
-Android OS 5+ is supported, however OS 7 or higher is highly recommended.
-You can see a list of our supported devices under the “Phone Setup” section of this page.
-Foal App may work on other devices but we do not recommend budget phones.
+Foal App supports both Apple iOS and Google Android devices, however we do not recommend using Apple devices on the mare.
+You can see a list of our recommended devices on our Support page.
+Foal App may work on other devices but we do not recommend low cost or excessively old phones.

-Battery life on Android is up to 48 hours (LG Nexus 5X), while iPhone is up to 8 hours (iPhone 6 Plus).
+Battery life using an Android phone is up to 6 days (Motorola Moto E5).
 However many factors can reduce the battery life including the model of phone, age of the phone, weak signal, cold weather etc. Foal App features battery warnings and will notify receivers before the monitor goes flat.
-To increase battery life an external battery can be used, which can more than triple the battery life.
+To increase battery life an external battery can be used, which can triple the battery life.

 The alarm volume is set by your phone volume, so make sure your phone is not on silent.